ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 One can now issue shell commands in the usual way.
 A further invocation of ``srun`` is required to launch a parallel job in the allocation.

-When finshed, type ``exit`` to relinquish the allocation and control will be returned to the front end.
+When finished, type ``exit`` to relinquish the allocation and control will be returned to the front end.

 By default, the interactive shell will retain the environment of the